-In this Letter, we show how the use of non-classical light possessing EPR\ correlations can \textit{widely} improve the readout of information from classical digital memories.
-To our knowledge, this is the first study which proves and quantifies the advantages of using non-classical light for this fundamental task, being absolutely non-trivial to identify the physical conditions that can effectively disclose these advantages (as an example, see the recent no-go theorems of Ref.~\cite{Nair} applied to quantum illumination \cite{QiLL,Saikat,QiLL2,Devi}).
-Our model of digital memory is simple but can potentially be extended to realistic optical disks, like CDs and DVDs, or other kinds of memories, like the barcodes.
-In fact, we consider a memory where each cell is composed by a reflecting medium with two possible reflectivities, $r_{0}$ and $r_{1}$, used to store a bit of information.
+In this Letter, we show how the use of non-classical light possessing EPR\ correlations can \textit{widely} improve the readout of information from digital memories.
+To our knowledge, this is the first study which proves and quantifies the advantages of using non-classical light for this fundamental task, being absolutely non-trivial to identify the physical conditions that can effectively disclose these advantages (as an example, see the recent no-go theorems of Ref.~\cite{Nair} applied to quantum illumination \cite{QiLL}).
+Our model of digital memory is simple but can potentially be extended to realistic optical disks, like CDs and DVDs, or other kinds of memories such as barcodes.
+In fact, we consider a memory where each cell is composed of a reflecting medium with two possible reflectivities, $r_{0}$ and $r_{1}$, used to store a bit of information.
 This memory is irradiated by a source of light which is able to resolve every single cell.
 The light focussed on, and reflected from, a single\ cell is then measured by a detector, whose outcome provides the value of the bit stored in that cell.
-Besides the \textquotedblleft signal\textquotedblright\ modes irradiating the target cell, we also consider the possible presence of ancillary \textquotedblleft idler\textquotedblright\ modes which are directly sent to the detector.
+Besides the \textquotedblleft signal\textquotedblright\ modes irradiating the target cell, we also consider the possible presence of ancillary \textquotedblleft idler\textquotedblright \ modes which are directly sent to the detector.
 The general aim of these modes is to improve the performance of the output measurement by exploiting possible correlations with the signals.
-Adopting this model and fixing the number of photons irradiated over the memory, we show that a \textit{non-classical} source of light with EPR correlations between signals and idlers can retrieve more information than any classical source of light.
+Adopting this model and fixing the mean number of photons irradiated over each memory cell, we show that a \textit{non-classical} source of light with EPR correlations between signals and idlers can retrieve more information than any classical source of light.
 In particular, this is proven for high reflectivities (typical of optical disks) and few photons irradiated.
-In this regime the difference of information can be surprising, i.e., up to 1 bit per cell (corresponding to the extreme situation where only quantum light can retrieve information).
-As we will discuss in the conclusion, the chance of reading digital memories using few photons leads to remarkable consequences, like boosting their storage capacities and data-transfer rates.
+In this regime the difference of information can be surprising, up to 1 bit per cell (corresponding to the extreme situation where only quantum light can retrieve information).
+As we will discuss in the conclusion, the chance of reading information using few photons can have remarkable consequences in the technology of digital memories, e.g., in terms of data-transfer rates and storage capacities.